 While most teams advertise the logo of their sponsoring company or a local place that has some significance on the front of their shirts, only a select few have ever displayed a charity.
-At Kirk Deighton Rangers AFC, we are very proud to feature the Prostate Cancer UK logo on our first team shirts as, not only is it an area that all men need to be aware of, but for the club, it has a very personal and human significance.
+At Kirk Deighton Rangers AFC, we are very proud to spent many season's featuring the Prostate Cancer UK logo on our first team shirts as, not only is it an area that all men need to be aware of, but for the club, it has a very personal and human significance.

 Lloyd Pinder joined our junior teams at the age of seven, following a move into the area from his beloved Sunderland in 1977.
 Over the years, he graced the blue and white shirt, eventually making the transition from junior to senior football.